wenbert/Pwede/README.md

 Pwede
 =====

-An authorization plugin for CakePHP.
+An access permission plugin for CakePHP.
 Permission management is centralized.
 Provides a UI to manage permissions.

 Component Dependencies
 ====